 TITLE IX COMPLAINT PROCEDURES: Title IX of the Education Amendments of 1972 states in part, "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any educational program or activity receiving Federal financial assistance."
 Title IX of the Education Amendments of 1972 (Title IX), 20 U.S.C.
 Section 1681 et seq., and its implementing regulations, 34 C.F.R.
-Part 106, prohibit discrimination on the basis of sex in education programs or activities operated by recipients of Federal financial assistance.
-Sexual harassment of students, which includes acts of sexual violence, is a form of sex discrimination and prohibited by Title IX.
+Part 106; et seq., prohibit discrimination on the basis of sex in education programs or activities operated by recipients of Federal financial assistance.
+Sexual harassment, which includes acts of sexual violence, is a form of sex discrimination and is prohibited by Title IX.

-In accordance with the regulations of Title IX, the Board of Education of Harford County has adopted Title IX complaint procedures for students, parents/guardians, and employees.
-The purpose of the procedures is to secure equitable solutions to problems deriving from the implementation of Title IX and other laws dealing with sex discrimination.
+In accordance with the Title IX regulations, the Board of Education of Harford County has adopted Title IX complaint procedures for students, parents/guardians, employees, and other persons.
+There are two different sets of Title IX complaint procedures.
+One set addresses discrimination on the basis of sex or retaliation, which does not involve sexual harassment.
+The other set of procedures addresses discrimination on the basis of sex or retaliation, which does involve sexual harassment.